qdrant/landing_page/qdrant-landing/content/documentation/tutorials/code-search.md

 | fixtures           | payload_context_fixture.rs | 0.706204   | ` fn total_point_count (& self) -> usize `                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |

-This is just a naive example of using different models and combining the results.
-In a real-world scenario, you might want to perform some reranking and deduplication, as well as some additional processing of the results.
+This is one example of how you can use different models and combine the results.
+In a real-world scenario, you might run some reranking and deduplication, as well as additional processing of the results.

 ### Grouping the results

-One interesting technique to improve the search results, provided by Qdrant, is to group the results by the payload properties.
-In our case, it may be useful to group the results by the module, as we see there are multiple results from the `map_index` module, if we use the code embeddings.
-Let's group the results and assume just a single result per
+You can improve the search results, by grouping them by payload properties.
+In our case, we can group the results by the module.
+If we use code embeddings, we can see multiple results from the `map_index` module.
+Let's group the results and assume a single result per module:
-module:

 ```python
 results = client.search_groups(